awsdocs/aws-kms-developer-guide/doc_source/key-policies.md

 ```

 For example, key users can use these permissions on the CMK in the following ways\.
 + Use this CMK with Amazon Elastic Block Store \(Amazon EBS\) and Amazon Elastic Compute Cloud \(Amazon EC2\) to attach an encrypted EBS volume to an EC2 instance\.
 The key user implicitly gives Amazon EC2 permission to use the CMK to attach the encrypted volume to the instance\.
-For more information, see [How Amazon Elastic Block Store \(Amazon EBS\) Uses AWS KMS](services-ebs.md)\.
+For more information, see [How Amazon Elastic Block Store \(Amazon EBS\) uses AWS KMS](services-ebs.md)\.
 + Use this CMK with Amazon Redshift to launch an encrypted cluster\.
 The key user implicitly gives Amazon Redshift permission to use the CMK to launch the encrypted cluster and create encrypted snapshots\.
-For more information, see [How Amazon Redshift Uses AWS KMS](services-redshift.md)\.
+For more information, see [How Amazon Redshift uses AWS KMS](services-redshift.md)\.
 + Use this CMK with other [AWS services integrated with AWS KMS](service-integration.md), specifically the services that use grants, to create, manage, or use encrypted resources with those services\.

 The [kms:GrantIsForAWSResource](policy-conditions.md#conditions-kms-grant-is-for-aws-resource) condition key allows key users to create and manage grants, but only when the grantee is an AWS service that uses grants\.
 The permission allows key users to use *all* of the integrated services that use grants\.
 However, you can create a custom key policy that allows particular AWS services to use the CMK on the key user's behalf\.
 For more information, see the [kms:ViaService](policy-conditions.md#conditions-kms-via-service) condition key\.

 Key users need these grant permissions to use their CMK with integrated services, but these permissions are not sufficient\.
 Key users also need permission to use the integrated services\.
 For details about giving users access to an AWS service that integrates with AWS KMS, consult the documentation for the integrated service\.

-## Example Key Policy<a name="key-policy-example"></a>
+## Example key policy<a name="key-policy-example"></a>

 The following example shows a complete key policy for a symmetric CMK\.
 This key policy combines the example policy statements from the preceding [default key policy](#key-policy-default) section into a single key policy that accomplishes the following:
 + Allows the AWS account \(root user\) 111122223333 full access to the CMK, and thus enables IAM policies in the account to allow access to the CMK\.